Raindeer44/pomodoro-timer-bash/README.md

 #### Run

 Now you're ready to go!
-To run the script, simply type/copy/paste:
+To run the script, simply run from the install directory:

 ```
 /path/to/install/dir/sas-timer/sas.sh